paolo-caroni/ps3mca-ps1/README.md

 # ps3mca-ps1

-this is a libusb driver to communicate with the PlayStation 3 Memory Card Adaptor CECHZM1 (SCPH-98042) for PS1 cards (SCPH-1020, SCPH-1170 and SCPH-119X), maybe the PocketStation (SCPH-4000) and maybe other cards or device (like the MEMORY DISK DRIVE).
+this is a libusb driver to communicate with the PlayStation 3 Memory Card Adaptor CECHZM1 (SCPH-98042) for PS1 cards (SCPH-1020, SCPH-1170 and SCPH-119X), partially the PocketStation (SCPH-4000) and maybe other cards or device (like the MEMORY DISK DRIVE).
 The PS2 cards (SCPH-10020) and compatible is NOT supported (see doc/FAQ).

 ## Requirements